sigSandor/sigSandor.github.io/_security/2024-05-16-homelabpart2.md

 ![vbox33.png](/assets/vbox33.png){: width="auto" height="auto" }
 </details>

-> Press Enter to start the Installation.
+> Press Enter to `start the Installation`.

-> Press Enter to select the Auto (ZFS) partition option.
+> Press Enter to select the `Auto (ZFS) partition option`.

-> Press Enter to select Proceed with Installation.
+> Press Enter to select `Proceed with Installation`.

-> Press Enter to select Stripe - No Redundancy.
+> Press Enter to select `Stripe - No Redundancy`.

-> Use the Spacebar key to select the Hard Drive (ada0) then press Enter to continue.
+> Use the Spacebar key to select the `Hard Drive (ada0)` then press Enter to continue.

 > Use the Left Arrow to select YES and then press Enter to continue.

-Wait for the installation to complete.
+> Wait for the installation to complete.

-Press Enter to Reboot the VM.
+> Press Enter to Reboot the VM.

 ## <span style="color: royalblue; font-weight: bold;">pfSense Configuration </span>